-In a systematic review by Hedrich et al. (2012) an overview was published on the effectiveness of opioid maintenance treatment (OMT) in prison.
-The results show that the advantages of OMT in prison are comparable with those in the general population.
+In a systematic review by Hedrich et al. (2012) an overview was published on the efficacy of opioid maintenance treatment (OMT) in prison.
+The results show that the advantages of OMT in prison are comparable with those in OST outside prison.
 OMT represents an opportunity to motivate problem opioid users to submit themselves to treatment, to reduce illegal opioid use and risk behaviour in prison and possibly also to minimise the number of overdoses following release from prison.
-If there is a link to a treatment programme which is close to the community, OMT in prison also facilitates the continuity of treatment and helps with the achievement of long-term, positive effects.
+If there is a link to a treatment programme close to the community, OMT in prison also facilitates the continuity of treatment and helps with the achievement of long-term, positive effects.

-The series of tables produced by the DSHS since 2008 for external outpatient counselling in prisons will, from the reporting year 2017 onwards, be presented as a collective series of tables for both external and internal counselling and treatment provision in prison.
-Due to the changes to the German core data set, this data cannot yet be used for this year's reporting cycle and will be included once more from 2019 onwards.
+The series of tables produced by the DSHS since 2008 for external outpatient counselling in prisons was changed, from the reporting year 2017 onwards, to a collective series of tables for both external and internal counselling and treatment services in prison.
+Due to the changes to the German core data set (Kerndatensatz, KDS), this data was not included in the last year's report.
+The data has thus now been re-included for the reporting year 2018 but it cannot be fully compared with previous years.